HemanthSingareddy/Network_Security/README.md

-# NETWORK ECURTY HOME LAB
+# NETWORK SECURTY HOME LAB

 Welcome to my **Network Security Home Lab** - a hands-on collection of experiments and projects focused on securing and exploring Ubuntu systems.This repository serves as a portfolio to demonstrate my practical skills in **Linux system administration**, **network analysis**, and **cybersecurity fundamentals**.